AzureCosmosDB/scenario-based-labs/Retail/HOL step-by-step - Cosmos DB scenario-based labs - Retail.md

 > NOTE: You must have waited for the Event Generator Databricks notebook to complete for this to run and have the later steps in the lab match.

-## Exercise 2: Complete and deploy Web and Function Apps
+## Exercise 2: Complete and deploy Web and Function App

 **Duration**: 30 minutes